Sirered/mobile-assignment/README.md

   A widget defined by me that has an associated ShopItem, which defines an associated string Icon and color(for the bonus) for the shopCard widgets

+* **Widget**

+  The building blocks of creating an application with Flutter.
+Determines every element on the application that the user can see and interact with.
+This is done by correctly sequencing widgets, using the subclasses of widgets and assigning values to attributes of the widget object(s)

 * **Material**

   The base widget required to use the material design system defined by Google, which allows use of features that work together, such as buttons, inkwells and snackbars